CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * Almost all pickups have predefined text colors for cases where something (like a price or collected revenue) displays over them.
-  However, this wasn't the case for the asset money pickup, which led to the pickup text having random colors (on the PS2) or flickering colors every frame (on PC).
+  However, this wasn't the case for the asset money pickup, which led to the pickup text having random colors (on the PS2) or flickering colors every frame (on the PC).
 In this update, a generic red color (also used e.g. by the clothes) has been assigned to this pickup.
   {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/10_gta-vc_IuoYYhgM5A.jpg" thumbnail="auto" %}

-* Every weapon type has an unique color of the glow.[^corona] For sniper rifles, the glow is pink, while for heavy weapons, it is purple.
+* Every weapon type has a unique color of the glow.[^corona] For sniper rifles, the glow is pink, while for heavy weapons, it is purple.
-  However, minigun's glow was much brighter than the one of the flamethrower or an RPG, closer to the glow of a sniper rifle.
+  However, the minigun's glow was much brighter than the one of a flamethrower or an RPG, closer to the glow of a sniper rifle.
   While this initially looked like a wrong color assignment, turns out it's because the pickup of a minigun consists of two models -- the static base and a rotating barrel.
-For some reason, this barrel was given a white glow, so it had an additional white glowing spot, and also lightened the overall weapon pickup.
+For some reason, this barrel was given a white glow, so it had an additional white glowing spot and also lightened the overall weapon pickup.
 This has now been corrected.
   <figure class="media-container small">
    {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/10_gta-vc_7Oq3BKWNDg.jpg" link="/assets/img/posts/sp-2024-update/screens/full/10_gta-vc_7Oq3BKWNDg.jpg"
-            caption="By default, the minigun's glow is more pink than purple, and looks closer to the color of the sniper rifle." %}
+            caption="By default, the minigun's glow is more pink than purple and looks closer to the color of the sniper rifle." %}
    {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/10_gta-vc_bwQupxNW2C.jpg" link="/assets/img/posts/sp-2024-update/screens/full/10_gta-vc_bwQupxNW2C.jpg"
             caption="With SilentPatch, it's consistent with the other heavy weapons." %}
    </figure>